-That doesn’t mean RV owners must have engineering degrees because neither of do we.
-(Remember, Dan drove little rescue boats and I drove big ships.)
-But you should at least know where to find the answers and which way is lefty-loosey and righty-tighty.
+That doesn’t mean RV owners need to have engineering degrees.
+We certainly don’t.
+But you should at least know how to find the answers and which way is lefty-loosey and righty-tighty.

 And, though I did mention earlier about being independent, you’ll still need to seek help when it’s not within your comfort level or knowledge.
 Its perfectly okay to ask for help or guidance.
 And, there are even times when we still do.
 Seeking help from your neighbor isn’t a bad thing.
 Just make sure they know what they are doing.
 The last thing you need is someone who fudges it up even more.

 Whether it’s flushing your tanks or changing out the anode rod, you need to at least know where to find the answers.
-Because if you don’t, your RV will become nothing but a shitty-box-on-wheels (coined by our friend Emily from OwnLessDoMore).
+Because if you don’t, your RV will become nothing but a shitty-box-on-wheels (quirky phrase by Emily of OwnLessDoMore).